lapce/lapce-docs/features/syntax-highlighting.md

 ## Grammars

+To learn more about queries, see [Creating Parsers][tree-sitter-parsers].

 Lapce has select few (Rust, JSON, TOML) grammars built-in for convenience.
 All other languages need to provide an externally loadable grammar in a form of shared library.
 Lapce will update all supported grammars by default on start-up.

 Grammars are stored in `$LOCAL_DATA_DIR/grammars` directory.
 Each grammar should be named `${DLL_PREFIX}tree-sitter-${NAME}.${DLL_SUFFIX}` where `${NAME}` refers to language name and `${DLL_PREFIX}`/`${DLL_SUFFIX}` refer to OS defined constants for shared libraries (see [`DLL_PREFIX`][rust-dll-prefix] and [`DLL_EXTENSION`][rust-dll-extension]).